Complex and Adaptive Dynamical Systems: A Primer: The Dynamics of Boolean Networks

-\underline{\bf Response to changes}\\ For random models the value of any given variable $\sigma_i$, or its change with time, is, per se, meaningless.
-Of fundamental importance is however, for quenched models, its response to changes.
+\runinhead{The Response to Changes} For random models the value of any given variable $\sigma_i$, or its change with time, is, per se, meaningless.
+Of fundamental importance, however, for quenched models is its response to changes.
 We may either change the initial conditions, or some specific coupling function, and examine its effect on the time evolution of the variable considered.

-\underline{\bf Robustness}\\ Biological systems need to be robust.
-A gene-regulation network, to give an example, for which even small damages result routinely in the death of the cell, will be at an evolutionary disadvantage with respect to a more robust gene expression set-up.
+\runinhead{Robustness} Biological systems need to be robust.
+A gene regulation network, to give an example, for which even small damage routinely results in the death of the cell, will be at an evolutionary disadvantage with respect to a more robust gene expression set-up.
 Here we will examine the sensitivity of the dynamics with regard to the initial conditions.
 A system is robust if two similar initial conditions lead to similar long-time behavior.